aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 #### Android
 1. Install [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=nl) or [Yandex Browser](https://play.google.com/store/apps/details?id=com.yandex.browser&hl=en) from the Google PlayStore.
-2. For Kiwi Browser load the CRX-file in releases (auto-updating, no whitelist needed, opt-in for custom sites not working (use kiwi-custom crx; updates to latest regular version)).
+2. For Kiwi Browser load the CRX-file in releases (auto-updating, no whitelist needed, opt-in for custom sites not working (use kiwi-custom crx; updates to latest regular version)) or use latest master zip-file (no automatic updates, for custom sites use manifest.json from custom folder).
 3. For Yandex Browser follow Chrome instructions above (load unpacked; step 6: pick  manifest.json instead of the folder).
 If it fails try a few times or use Total Commander (as file manager).
 You can use a Git client like MGit to clone (and update) this repository on your mobile device.\
 For custom sites copy manifest.json from custom folder to the main extension folder (optional permissions are lost on reload).